amcritchie/iron_ocean_rb/README.md

 To view the specifics view visit [Railscast](http://railscasts.com/episodes/335-deploying-to-a-vps?view=asciicast)

 1. Verify the Capfile has the `load 'deploy/assets'` line uncommented
-2. In your deploy.rb update the ip address and github application name
+2. In your deploy.rb update the ip address, application name, and github url
 3. Replace the 'iron_ocean' variables in nginx and unicorn files
   * (2) nginx.conf
   * (2) unicorn.rb